 Winter will be here before we know it!
 While it’s true your lawn doesn’t need quite as much maintenance or attention during the cooler months, there are still some things you should do to take care of it.
-Caring for your lawn in winter can help guarantee it stays healthy and strong year round, and set you up for success (and beautiful green grass) come spring.
+Lawn care tips for winter can help guarantee it stays healthy and strong year-round and set you up for success (and beautiful green grass) come spring.

 Let Your Lawn Breath

 In general, it’s beneficial to aerate your lawn before the first frost hits.
 While we don’t always get these frosts in central Texas, they do happen and it’s good to be prepared.
 Aerating before temperatures dip down can be beneficial to your lawn’s overall health.
 Aeration, or removal of small dirt “plugs” from your lawn, allows for air to flow through and for your lawn to “breath.
 It also addresses any compacted dirt resulting from all that time you spent enjoying your lawn over the summer.

 Feed Your Lawn